yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-envelopesinbmibnb.md

 As in the polynomial case, every nonlinear scalar term \\(f(x)\\) is replaced with a new variable \\(w\\), and linear inequalities on \\(x\\) and \\(w\\) are introduced to ensure that \\(w\\) approximates \\(f(x)\\) well, i.e., that the curve \\(w = f(x)\\) is contained in the polytopic region in \\(A_x x + A_w w \leq b\\).

-As an example, for the **sqrtm** function, the following cut is used internally
+As an example, for the **sqrtm** function, the following cut is used internally (for a concave function, the convex hull  approximation is automatically generated by a lower hyperplane joining the function values at the interval end-points, and two upper hyperplanes defined by the tangents at the end-points)

 ````matlab
 xL = 0.1;